 You never amounted to anything.
 At least that’s how you feel.
 Whenever someone asks you what you do, like when you’re at a party, you mumble about some half finished projects until the person politely happens to spot a friend on the other side of the room.

 At least that’s how you feel it happens.
-Maybe if you had more self confidence you could impress upon people your hidden depths.
-Maybe if you had some depths to hide you’d feel more confident.
+Maybe if you had more confidence you could impress people with your hidden depths.
+Maybe if you had some depths to hide you’d be more confident.
 Maybe if you believed in yourself more.
-But what’s left to believe in?
-You’ve long since given up your dream of becoming famous.
+But what’s there left to believe in?
+You’ve long since given up your dreams of becoming famous.
 Or successful.
 And you’ve all but forgotten your childish fantasies of being spotted for your looks.
 Until one day you are.
-You’re just walking down the street when a model agent picks you out in a crowd of thousands –
+You’re just walking down the street when a model agent picks you out of the crowd —

 So for the most part you get on with your life.
 Focused on a point in the distance.
 And by going through the motions, engaging in the day to day, you find some solace in the little things, coming to the realisation that it’s not all bad.
 That there is a space for you in this world.
 That if you stop focusing on what you’re supposed to be, you can sometimes enjoy being who you actually are.

 And then you probably live happily ever after.